yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 The main motivation behind the current protocol is to enable identity pinning without the need for manual operations.
-Manual operations are susceptible to human error and in the case of certificate pinning, can easily result in "server bricking": the server becoming inaccessible to some or all of its users.
+Manual operations are susceptible to human error and in the case of public key pinning, can easily result in "server bricking": the server becoming inaccessible to some or all of its users.

 ## Protection Key Synchronization {#cluster}